 Marion Wettstein is an anthropologist, ethnographer and curator with a comparative approach to religious, performative, and material practices in between Europe and Asia.
 With her regional focus on the extended eastern Himalayas, she completed her dissertation on textile traditions in Northeast India at the University of Zurich in 2011.
 Her recent postdoc research project examines ritual dance and performative traditions in eastern Nepal.
-She is postdoc assistent at the Institute for the Science of Religion and Central Asian Studies at the University of Bern.
+She is postdoc assistent at the Institute for the History of Religions and Central Asian Studies at the University of Bern.

 Her major publications include “Naga Textiles: Design, Technique, Meaning and Effect of a Local Craft Tradition in Northeast India”, published in 2014 with Arnoldsche Art Publishers, Stuttgart and “Naga Identities: Changing local cultures in Northeast India” published in 2008 with Snoeck, Gent, which she co-edited.